matanox/clojure-tutorial/reactjs-a-match-made-in-heaven.md

 Clojure lends itself very well to the writing of simple and solid [react.js](https://github.com/facebook/react) wrappers.
-As a consequence, bootstrapping a full-stack react.js project is as simple as using leiningen.
+As a consequence, bootstrapping a full-stack react.js project is as simple as using leiningen:

 There are currently three leading clojure react.js wrappers; the way to generate a fully working hello-world project per each is [given here](https://github.com/bhauman/figwheel-template#usage).
 For example, this one liner will create a rum project where everything has been take care of for building, running and deploying the project: